David Dobrik: 2017–2022: YouTube career

 In September 2021, Dobrik signed with streaming platform Discovery+ for a travel series called Discovering David Dobrik which began streaming in November 2021.
+Just three of the ten episodes initially planned for the first season were aired, and the show’s second season was later canceled.

 Vlog Squad sexual assault allegations

+In February 2018, Dobrik vlogged a meeting between his friend Brandon Calvillo (an adult Vlog Squad member) and Lacy James (a 17-year-old minor at the time).
+While the couple, Brandon and Lacy, have later denied it was a date, the vlog is titled "CRASHING MY BEST FRIENDS DATE WITH A GIRL!!" and captioned with "I go with Brandon on one of his first Dates with a new girl that he really likes."
+Dobrik asked the minor "Is Brandon good at sex?" which the minor replied "honestly yes."
+YouTube comments on Dobrik's vlog about the minor's age were deleted.
+The vlog on Dobrik's YouTube channel is now private.

 In February 2021, Seth Francois, a former Vlog Squad member, accused Dobrik of sexual assault after being deceived into kissing Jason Nash while blindfolded.
 Being the only black member of the Vlog Squad, Francois stated he also felt "pressured to participate in bits that [came] off culturally insensitive."
-Former Vlog Squad member Nik Keswani accused Dobrik of bullying and described their friend group as "kind of like a cult," negatively affecting his mental health to which he officially quit his association with them in 2018.
+Former Vlog Squad member Nik Keswani accused Dobrik of bullying and described their friend group as "kind of like a cult," negatively affecting his mental health and leading him to officially quit his association with them in 2018.

-On March 16, 2021, Kat Tenbarge at Business Insider reported that during the filming of a 2018 vlog about group sex, a woman was allegedly raped during filming by then-Vlog Squad member Dom Zeglaitis while drunk and unable to consent.
+On 16 March 2021, Kat Tenbarge at Business Insider reported that during the filming of a 2018 vlog about group sex, a woman was allegedly raped during filming by then-Vlog Squad member Dom Zeglaitis while drunk and unable to consent.
 On the same day, Dobrik released a short video on his Views Podcast channel titled "Let's talk", in which he addressed some of the recent controversies related to him, specifically in regards to former members of the Vlog Squad.
 He did not specifically address the allegations against Zeglaitis from earlier that day.
 After the allegations, Dobrik lost numerous sponsors and fans, and also stepped down from his position at Dispo.

-On March 26, 2021, it was reported that YouTube had temporarily demonetized Dobrik's and Zeglaitis's channels over the incident, citing violations of its creator responsibility policy.
+On 26 March 2021, it was reported that YouTube had temporarily demonetized Dobrik's and Zeglaitis's channels over the incident, citing violations of its creator responsibility policy.
 After a three-month hiatus, Dobrik began posting again to his YouTube channel in July 2021.
-Then by December 2021, his channel had rebounded to 20th largest channel in the world as measured by views per episode.